Skip to content

 // Returns the 32-byte Ed25519 public key

-Signing keyEd25519Sign changes, Yjs updates, UCAN tokens
+signingKeyEd2551932Sign changes, Yjs updates, UCAN tokens

-import { generateKeyBundle, deriveKeyBundle } from '@xnet/identity'
+import { generateHybridKeyBundle, deriveHybridKeyBundle } from '@xnetjs/identity'

-// Random generation
+// Random generation — includes PQ keys by default

-const bundle = generateKeyBundle()
+const bundle = generateHybridKeyBundle()

-// bundle.signingKey — Ed25519 private key
+// bundle.signingKey — Ed25519 private key (32 bytes)

-// bundle.encryptionKey — X25519 private key
+// bundle.encryptionKey — X25519 private key (32 bytes)

 // bundle.identity — { did, publicKey, created }

-const bundle2 = deriveKeyBundle(masterSeed)
+const bundle2 = deriveHybridKeyBundle(masterSeed)

-import { BrowserPasskeyStorage } from '@xnet/identity'
+import { BrowserPasskeyStorage } from '@xnetjs/identity'

 const storage = new BrowserPasskeyStorage()